dmbarbour/glas/docs/GlasProg.md

 Log messages are expressed as a conditional message selector, i.e. the `(%br ...)` AST nodes seen in '%cond' or '%loop'.
 Thus, logging may '%fail' to generate a message.
 The log message is computed atomically within a hierarchical transaction.
 The transaction is canceled after capturing the message.
 This allows for evaluating messages under hypothetical "what if" conditions, and evaluation of multiple messages in context of non-deterministic choice.

-We evaluate MsgSel in a 'handler' environment, e.g. implicitly adding a "^" prefix to access host registers and handlers.
+We evaluate MsgSel in a 'method' environment, e.g. implicitly adding a "^" prefix to access host registers and methods.
 This enables unambiguous use of a "$" prefix for parameters from the caller.
 In context, the 'caller' is the runtime, and parameters may include per-channel configuration of verbosity, output format(s), and other integration features.

 ### Assertions